-The particularity of the Devon Rex cat does not concern the color of the coat, but its texture and its length: it has short and wavy hair.
+The particularity of the Devon Rex cat does not concern the color of the coat, but his texture and length: he has short and wavy hair.
 The tonality that characterizes the basic color is very varied: we accept all variants of color and design, including the two-tone and the Siamese (Si-Rex) point dress.

 The character of the Cat Devon Rex

-It's an elf that suddenly jumps on your shoulders and settles there purring.
-The Devon Rex is singular not only because of its curious and extraordinary pace but also because of its character so out of the ordinary.
+He's an elf that suddenly jumps on your shoulders and settles there purring.
+The Devon Rex is singular not only because of his curious and extraordinary pace but also because of his character so out of the ordinary.
 He is a hugger, to the point that his dearest desire is to stay in the arms of his master (if possible under his sweater or the covers) whom he adores and whom he "covers" with purrs.

-A very cheerful and curious cat, he cannot bear to be left alone; indeed, his dependence on man is total, not only because he needs affection, but also because he could never survive without his care.
+A very cheerful and curious cat, he cannot bear to be left alone; indeed, his dependence on man is total, not only because he needs affection but also because he could never survive without his care.
 He likes to play and can be taught, without difficulty, to retrieve thrown objects.
-He is always on the lookout and attentive to what is happening around him: he picks up, thanks to his big ears, the slightest noise!
-He likes to scratch the furniture so a good cat scratcher would help you to protect your furniture
+He is always on the lookout and attentive to what is happening around him: he picks up the slightest noise thanks to his big ears!
+He likes to scratch the furniture so a good cat scratcher would help you to protect your furniture.

-It respects the mood of man, its fellows, and animals in general, with which it coexists without any problem, thanks to the unconditional trust that characterizes its good character.
+He respects the mood of man, his fellows, and animals in general, which he coexists with without any problem, thanks to the unconditional trust that characterizes his excellent character.

-Hug: This poodle cat will appreciate being cuddled, and will seek the warmth of your body and your presence.
+Hug: This poodle cat will appreciate being cuddled and will seek your body's warmth and presence.

-Player: The Devon Rex will show you its feline agility abilities thanks to its slender and muscular body.
+Player: The Devon Rex will show you his feline agility abilities thanks to his slender and muscular body.

 Calm: His morphology does not make him the calmest cat but, don't worry, some individuals are calmer than others, especially when it comes to getting warm under a blanket.
 Ask the breeder well to know the least reckless of the litter.

-Fearful/wary of strangers: This curly cat is more likely to be curious than fearful in front of an unknown person.
-But still, give it time to adjust.
-In many situations, a nice motivation as a reward will help a lot.
+Fearful/wary of strangers: This curly cat is more likely to be curious than afraid in front of an unknown person.
+But still, give him time to adjust.
+In many situations, a nice motivation as a reward will greatly help.